a89ball/tic-tac-toe/README.md

     The app is still a working in progress and some of the updates to be expected are as follows:

+    IF game ends in draw
+    THEN alert appears on the browser announcing a draw

+    IF player one and player two type their names in their respective inputs THEN scoreboard at the bottom of the screen updates with their names

+    IF player one or player two win a round
+    THEN the scoreboard increments by one

+    IF the reset button is pushed
+    THEN the game resets without reloading the page, keeping the scorelines

   ## Installation:
   Svelte